This Cincinnati girl hopped on a plane and became a New Yorker for a few days!

-The opening discussion, “Why We Create Now,” with authors Cozbi Cabrera, Zoraida Cordova, Traci Sorell and Karuna Riazi was particularly empowering.
+The opening discussion, “Why We Create Now,” with authors Cozbi Cabrera, Zoraida Cordova, Traci Sorell and Karuna Riazi was empowering.
 They were reflective, honest and heartfelt about the importance of representation, education and diverse children’s literature.
 Karuna & Traci’s words stayed with me all day; Karuna shared her feelings of self-doubt as a writer, how she’s found encouragement and community among fellow Muslim writers and her experiences growing up as a Black Muslim woman in NYC after 9/11.
-Traci kept it real about not seeing herself in books as a child, stereotypes, the importance of tribal governments and the No DAPL movement as unity of Indigenous peoples & exposure of Native issues to the world.
+Traci kept it real about not seeing herself in books as a child, stereotypes of Native peoples, the importance of tribal governments and the No DAPL movement as unity of Indigenous peoples & exposure of Native issues to the world.
 It was an excellent panel.

 Hena Khan and Daniel José Older’s panel, “Beyond the Hero’s Journey,” was hilarious and thoughtful.
 I enjoyed learning about their processes, their goals in character & story building and their thoughts on breaking down the western tradition of what a “hero’s journey” should be.
 Hena Khan said [about her book Amina’s Voice] “It’s okay to be that quiet girl in the quiet story.”
-Amina’s Voice is “more literary and less commercial” and…that’s ok.
+Amina’s Voice is “more literary and less commercial” and that’s ok.
 Talking about his book Shadowshaper and how he brought his character Sierra to life, DJ Older said, “We don’t get to see the entirety of a person if we don’t see their community.”
 I agree!
 Community is important when creating diverse and multicultural stories because our communities are important to us/factor heavily into our experiences and how we’re raised.
 Another powerful quote from him was, “How do we represent the harder aspects of our culture without playing into stereotypes?”

 The next panel I attended was, “Multiple Pathways to Publication” and it was unique because we got to hear the self publisher, indie publisher & “big five” publisher perspective, all at once.
-As I glanced around, I could tell that people were in awe of [and inspired by?] what Irene Smalls (self-publisher) has been able to create in her long career of creating children’s books.
-It was also inspiring to hear Cheryl Willis Hudson touch on her more than thirty years experience of running the indie press, Just Us Books with her husband Wade Hudson; I distinctly remember the Afro-Bets books from my childhood.
+As I glanced around, I could tell that people were in awe of [and inspired by?] what Irene Smalls (self-publisher) has been able to create in her long career in children’s literature.
+It was also inspiring to hear Cheryl Willis Hudson touch on her more than thirty years experience running the indie press, Just Us Books with her husband Wade Hudson; I distinctly remember the Afro-Bets books from my childhood.

 The conference’s keynote speaker was Cynthia Leitich Smith and she gave an amazing speech.
-Not only is she extremely smart, she’s funny and relatable!
+Not only is she smart, she’s funny and relatable!
 While telling us about her body of work, she also shared bits of her childhood, her inspirations, where she comes from as a Native author, and why she writes.
-She also included quotes from other authors in her speech in order to drive home the importance of #ownvoices and diverse perspectives.
+She included quotes from other authors in her speech in order to drive home the importance of #ownvoices and diverse perspectives.
 She asked us “What realities of your community aren’t being reflected in children’s books?” and said “Every successfully published diverse book opens the door for more.”
 Yes!

-Another stellar panel, was “Writing Process and Revision.”
-I enjoyed hearing Marcie Rendon speak of her process, as a Native writer who doesn’t have a higher-ed degree but has been writing for a very long time.
+Another stellar panel was “Writing Process and Revision.”
+I enjoyed hearing Marcie Rendon share her writing process, as a Native writer who doesn’t have a higher-ed degree but has been writing for a very long time.
 She told us, when talking to your editors, “Know the places where you’re willing to take a stand.
 Where you want to take a stand.”
 Cultural differences can sometimes lead to miscommunication and unintended results between a writer and editor.
-Ibi Zoboi was honest about her feelings about Haitian American stories by White men winning awards but there’s no doubt they’ve opened doors for her to tell her stories.
+Ibi Zoboi was honest about her feelings about Haitian American stories by White men winning awards, but there’s no doubt they’ve opened doors for her to tell her stories.
 Like Cynthia Leitich Smith said in her keynote, sometimes it takes stories getting published, (in an industry that’s about money and numbers) before publishers realize how important #ownvoices books are.

 See you at Kweli 2018!